 Even if you are miserly and hard-hearted…even if you care nothing for the plight of people less fortunate than you… you are going to pay for their much more expensive care down-stream.

-It is in everyone’s hard financial interest to see that every American has access to primary care and critical generic medications without barriers.
+It is in everyone’s hard financial interest to see that every American has access to cost-effective primary care, including critical generic medications.

 Primary Care 2.0